slackapi/bolt-python/docs/_tutorials/getting_started.md

 ---

 ### Next steps
-You just built your first [Bolt for Python app](https://github.com/slackapi/bolt-python/tree/main/examples/getting_started)! 🎉
+You just built your first [Bolt for Python app](https://github.com/slackapi/bolt-python/tree/main/examples/getting_started) with Socket Mode! 🎉

 Now that you have a basic app up and running, you can start exploring how to make your Bolt app stand out.
 Here are some ideas about what to explore next: